Which? Elderly Care

-Singing for the Mind enhances social activity and brings fun and confidence to lives affected by memory problems.
+Singing for the Mind is a structured singing session which enhances social activity and brings fun and confidence to lives affected by memory problems.
 Through music, people share a joy of creating, learning new songs and rekindling memories through old favourites.
 These sessions can give people with dementia and their carers a more positive view on life.
 Sessions are run by a singing leader together with specially trained volunteers.
 The aim is to reduce social isolation by creating an environment for friendship, enjoyment and mutual aid.

 Support group